SurbhiParmar01/SQL_Projects/README.md

 ### Key Questions Explored:
 - Which companies had the highest layoffs in a single year?
-- In which industries the layoffs are decreasing over time?
+- In which industries are the layoffs decreasing over time?
-- What are the rolling totals by year in top five countries?
+- What are the rolling totals by year in the top five countries?
 - What countries were most affected?
-- Which companies laid of 100% of their employees?
+- Which companies laid off 100% of their employees?
-- Which is the highest single day layoff event?
+- Which is the highest single-day layoff event?
 - How do layoff trends differ by funding stage?
-- What is the cumulative layoffs by industry over the years?
+- What are the cumulative layoffs by industry over the years?
 - What was the month and year with the highest layoffs globally?

 ### Techniques Used: